-St Helens’ waste and recycling collection services are back to normal.
+St Helens’ waste and recycling collection services are running as normal.
 Brown bin are collected fortnightly and recycling is collected weekly.

 The easiest way to check your household’s collection schedule is to visit www.sthelens.gov.uk/collections, and enter your postcode and house number.

-We are also taking orders for new recycling containers again.
+We are also taking orders for new recycling containers.

 You can support our waste collection team by cleaning your bin handles before and after use, ensuring bin lids can be closed, and not putting out extra bags of waste.

 National Government guidance for those who have symptoms of COVID-19 is to dispose of any used tissues or hygiene products (such as disposable cleaning cloths) in a bin bag, tied securely.

 These bags should be placed into another bin bag, tied securely and kept separate from other waste.
 This should be put aside for at least 72 hours before being put in your general household waste bin (brown bin) for collection as usual.